Kathmandu Travel Guide

 Kathmandu © Thapa.laxman

-Fascinating as this city is, many people choose to stay outside Kathmandu in one of the Valley towns or mountain resorts, restricting their visits to day trips; or, they base themselves in the tourist-orientated Thamel district of the city, which offers modern bakeries, smart hotels and upmarket restaurants, along with pushy handicraft and cannabis sellers.
+Many people choose to stay outside Kathmandu in one of the Valley towns or mountain resorts, restricting their visits to day trips.
+Otherwise, they base themselves in the tourist-orientated Thamel district of the city, offering modern bakeries, smart hotels, and upmarket restaurants.

 Become our Kathmandu Travel Expert